-The situation when two economic operators are from Romania and a trader is in another Member State in the recapitulative declarations regarding dispatches /arrivals of intra-Community goods (VIES).
+The situation when two economic operators are from Romania and a trader is in another Member State

 Example: An economic operator A in Germany sells goods to a trader B1 in Romania, but the delivery is made by the operator B2 in Romania with which firm A in Germany has signed a storage contract, so the goods do not cross national border of Romania.
 The invoice is issued by the operator A in Germany to the operator B1 in Romania.